myaaghubi/f3-migrations/README.md

 ## Upgrade

 1. First update the plugin via composer or manually.
-2. Make sure the path of migration cases be exists because in this version the path is relative to `index.php`.
+2. Now the path of migration cases is relative to `index.php`, so make sure it be exists.
 3. Make a backup of your DB and migration cases.
 4. Call `upgrademc` action to update the old migration cases.